vinayakg/vinayakg.github.io/_posts/2022-02-13-invest-in-your-digital-security-with-pihole-wiregaurd-vpn.md

 In the next few steps, we will go through setting up a VPN and pi-hole on the same cloud instance and learn how to secure our network.

-Using a vpn ([Virtual Private network]([What is VPN?
-How It Works, Types of VPN | Kaspersky](https://www.kaspersky.com/resource-center/definitions/what-is-a-vpn))) allows you to secure your network all the time without having to work about leaving wi-fi network zone.
+Using a vpn([Virtual Private Network](https://www.kaspersky.com/resource-center/definitions/what-is-a-vpn)) allows you to secure your network all the time without having to work about leaving wi-fi network zone.
 It changes your IP address and masks your virtual location.
 It encrypts all data and protects your devices.

 #### VPS ☁️